tgonet/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
+* Role **CANNOT** be updated.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+  * You can remove all the student’s tags by typing `t/` without specifying any tags after it.
+  * Only students can have tags; specifying `t/` for a parent will result in an error.
 * You may specify or change a student’s parent using the `par/` prefix.
   * The specified parent **must already exist** in the address book.
   * Only students can have a parent; specifying `par/` for a parent will result in an error.